 When we see the waves (of God’s judgement) crashing toward the shore, they will look ferocious from afar, but we (children of God), are not to fear.
 Because just as the wave gets near to us, an alternative force from the shore (God’s protection) will lessen the impact.
 What should have knocked us over will become a gentle bump.
 Also, even on the same beach within a few feet of each other, there are high spots and low spots.
 At a high spot (near to God), the wave hits at the shin and has a much lesser impact.
 At a low spot (further from God, more invested in the world), the wave hits in the gut and can knock us over.

 Also, whether a high spot or a low spot, and no matter how much those waves are mitigated, sometimes a wave just hits hard anyway.
 (I think there will be some parts of judgement that will hit us personally.)
 One time a wave hit me, hard, and I got water in my eyes and my mouth.
 So, I went back to my beach chair and wiped the water from my face and took a sip of my cool drink.
 I then realized that God will be with us during that time.
-The Holy Spirit will be there to comfort us whatever we go through.
+The Holy Spirit will comfort us whatever we go through.

 We Still Need to Get Off The Beach